-With the Rapid RH®, RH assessors can discern overall slab moisture conditions by measuring RH at 40 percent of slab depth.
-In as little as one hour after installing RH Smart Sensors, the Rapid RH® provides moisture data to within three percent of the final RH result.
+With the Rapid RH®, RH assessors can discern overall slab MC from measuring RH at 40 percent of slab depth.
+In as little as one hour after installing MC Smart Sensors, the Rapid RH® provides moisture data to within three percent of the final MC result.

 When the slab looks dry, appearances can be deceiving.
-Consider what the Swedes and Rapid RH® have in common: relative humidity methodology.
+Consider what the Swedes and Rapid RH® have in common: RH methodology.

 [i] “Drying of Concrete“: Portland Cement Association.

 - How to Prepare a Concrete Floor for Coatings - September 14, 2016

 - RH Testing and That 72-Hour Wait: How Do You Manage It? - August 9, 2016